Sarvesh1604/Image_Denoising/README.md

 ## Image_Denoising

-A brief code to denoise images with some corrupted pixels.
+A brief code to denoise images (having some corrupted pixels).
 Denoised images have been obtained by implementing both mean and median approaches.